Tanja Sanders

 Frequently Asked Questions

 Yes.
-Many of my clients expense The Expansion Space through their company's L&D, executive coaching, or professional development budget.
+Many of my clients expense this programme through their company's L&D, executive coaching, or professional development budget.
 I provide a professional invoice that's easy to process.
 If your company requires a specific procurement flow, reach out and we'll make it work.

-If you're an executive or senior leader who is brilliant at delivery but invisible outside your organisation, The Expansion Space is built for you.
+If you're an executive or senior leader who is brilliant at delivery but invisible outside your organisation, this programme is built for you.
 If you're a founder between Seed and Series A whose pitch isn't landing despite a strong product, this is also built for you.
-If you're unsure, book a free discovery call and we'll figure it out together in fifteen minutes.
+If you're unsure, book a free strategy call and we'll figure it out together in fifteen minutes.

 It means I review every enquiry before we begin.
 This isn't a course you purchase and consume passively.
 It's deep, focused work.
 I want to make sure we're a good fit and that I can genuinely help you before we start.
 The application is short.
 You'll hear back within 48 hours.